-According to Solvency II, insurance and reinsurance undertakings shall value goodwill, deferred acquisition costs and intangible assets other than goodwill at zero, unless the intangible asset can be sold separately and the insurance and reinsurance undertaking can demonstrate that there is a quoted market price for the same or similar assets.
-Computer software tail ored to the needs of the undertaking and 'off the shelf' software licenses that cannot be sold to another user shall also be valued at zero.
+According to Solvency II, insurance and reinsurance undertakings shall value goodwill, deferred acquisition costs and intangible assets other than goodwill at zero, unless the intangible asset can be sold separately and the insurance and reinsurance undertaking can demonstrate that there is a quoted market price for the same or similar asset.
+Computer software tailored to the needs of the undertaking and 'off the shelf' software licenses that cannot be sold to another user shall also be valued at zero.